TidalScale/R_benchmark_test/README.md

 ## Test Results

-The R_performance_analysis.pdf white paper documents our benchmark results from running this test on a 5 node TidalScale system.
+The https://www.tidalscale.com/R_benchmark.html[R System Performance Analysis for R] white paper documents our benchmark results from running this test on a 5 node TidalScale system.

 ## Comments and Observations